 How to Legally Enforce a Divorce Decree in Texas so You Can Get What You’re Entitled To

 When a divorce is finalized, there is a final order called a divorce decree.
 This decree outlines what each of the parties is to get as part of the property division settlement, as well as other terms, such as child support orders and child custody agreements.
 A divorce decree is a court order, which means both parties must follow it.
-However, it’s not uncommon for someone to refuse to follow the divorce decree, whether it’s to willfully cause the other person problems or because they are unable to fulfill their responsibilities.
-Fortunately, there is a process through which you can ask the courts to enforce the divorce decree to compel the other party to cooperate.

 Common Violations of Divorce Decrees